wsouto/electrs-docker/README.md

 ## How to use

-Start by cloning this repository.
+Start cloning this repository.
 In the repository directory, copy the file `env.example` to `.env` and edit it according to your environment.

-Next, to build the image run:
+To build the image, run the following command:

 ```shell
 docker build -t <your-docker-hub-user>/electrs:<tag> .
 ```

-Now you can run via a `docker run` command or via a docker-compose file.
-A compose file is intended when we need some kind of orchestration.
-To run only one container isolated is better to use the `docker run` command.
-With compose, you need to push the image to a register because docker-compose is meant to pull images.
+You can run the container with the `docker run` command or with `docker compose` since a `compose.yml` file is provided.

-Here is the run command (don't forget the `.env` file):
+Here is the run command (don't forget to edit the `.env` file):

 ```shell
 docker run --rm \